tomwaddington/origin/docs/components/form.md

 ### Stacked Variant

 A variant of the desktop form with the field labels stacked on top of the inputs.
+Useful when horizontal space is at a premium.

 {% example html %}
 <form class="Form Form--stacked">